microsoft/PubSec-Info-Assistant/README.md

-docs/adoption_workshop/ | PPT files that match what is covered in the Adoption Workshop videos in Discussions. docs/deployment/ | Detailed documentation on how to deploy and start using Information Assistant. docs/features/ | Detailed documentation of specific features and development level configuration for Information Assistant. docs/debugging/ | Detailed documentation on how to debug different parts of Information Assistant docs/ | Other supporting documentation that is primarily linked to from the other markdown files. functions/ | The pipeline of Azure Functions that handle the document extraction and chunking as well as the custom CosmosDB logging. infra/ | The BICEP scripts that deploy the entire IA Accelerator.
+docs/adoption_workshop/ | PPT files that match what is covered in the Adoption Workshop videos in Discussions. docs/deployment/ | Detailed documentation on how to deploy and start using Information Assistant. docs/features/ | Detailed documentation of specific features and development level configuration for Information Assistant. docs/ | Other supporting documentation that is primarily linked to from the other markdown files. functions/ | The pipeline of Azure Functions that handle the document extraction and chunking as well as the custom CosmosDB logging. infra/ | The BICEP scripts that deploy the entire IA Accelerator.
 The overall accelerator is orchestrated via the `main.bicep` file but most of the resource deployments are modularized under the **core** folder.